 Thank you, Sue, for hosting me on your blog today.
-It is always a pleasure to visit.
+It is always a

 I write crime thrillers and started writing in this genre because that is what I enjoy reading.
 I firmly believe that to be a good author you must first be an avid reader, and it is due to my love of reading and story-telling that I began to write novels.

 Hunter’s Rules is the sixth book in my Edinburgh Crime Mysteries series, and there are many more to come!
 Although the books form a series, each works as a standalone novel, so readers can join the stories at any point.

 The books are set in the beautiful city of Edinburgh which is the capital of Scotland.
 I chose it because it is a relatively small city, and people from different walks of life and backgrounds are known to one another.
 That allows me to have some fun with my characters and storylines.

 I am particularly proud of this book, because although the story is complete within itself, the concept follows on from a short story that I contributed to a charity anthology, Dark Scotland.
 The story, which is again a standalone piece, is the prequel to the novel.
 I hope those who read both will enjoy the conceit and those who read either will be absorbed by them.

 And here, to whet your appetite, is how the story starts:

 “Well, I have just one more surprise for you.”